Instance Caging to Manage CPU Usage in Oracle Database 11g Release 2

 Setting the parameter is easy, but knowing what to set it too can take a little thought.
 There are two basic approaches:

-The diagram below gives and example of the two provisioning methods on an 8 CPU/Core server.
+The diagram below gives an example of the two provisioning methods on a server with 8 threads available for database processing.

 The CPU_COUNT can vary for each instance, to indicate their relative performance requirements.